Skip to content

 Consider your external surroundings.
 These are all the environments you surround yourself with, your

-possessions and living circumstances.
+possessions, and living circumstances.

 a.
 What kinds of habitat do you want more of?